 The Highlands is the Scotland of your imagination.
 It's a natural playground with mind-blowing landscapes and spectacular golf courses, majestic mountains and stunning stretches of coastline, incredible castles and extremely hospitable people.

-Due to location and proximity to the main cities of Glasgow and Edinburgh, golfing in the Highlands is less accessible than those regions in the south, which makes it even more special.
-The likes of Royal Dornoch, Nairn and Castle Stuart should be on everyone's bucket-list!
+Due to location and proximity to the main cities of Glasgow and Edinburgh, it is less accessible than those regions in the south, which makes your golf package in the Highlands even more special.
+The likes of Royal Dornoch, Nairn and Castle Stuart should be on everyone's bucket list!

-Why book a golf vacation to the Scottish Highlands?
+Why book a golf package to the Scottish Highlands?

 - Spectacular mountainous scenery